gio-scap/flightmare/README.md

 ```
 at this point you should have all the dependencies installed inside the folder `catkin_ws`

+## build the packege

+### ROS build
+1. activate the virtual env
+2. run catkin build
+3. source the new overlay

+### python pip build
+ activate the virtual env
+ flightmare/flightlib
+pip install.

+## run new terminal

-open a new terminal by running on the host:
+on the host:
 ```
 docker exec -it flightmare_container bash
 ```